omvatten/qdiv/docs/Plotting.rst

 *order* refers to column heading in meta data used to order the samples.

 If *ylog* =True, the y-axis of the plot will be logarithmic.

+*figSize* is the width and height of the figure in inches

+*fontSize* refers to the axis text font size

 *colorlist* is a list of colors used for the lines in the plot, if colorlist=’None’, qdiv will decide the colors.